serc-iiith/site/content/authors/Brahma/_index.md

 advisor: "Dr. Y. Raghu Reddy"

 ---
 10 Years experience in Designing and developing Safety Critical Embedded systems.
 Experience in Automotive and Aerospace industry.
-Masters in VLSI design , Bachelors in ECE.
+Masters in VLSI design, Bachelors in ECE.